Vtg Stencils US No. 4

 The Paint font style is made from truly stenciled letters and features all the letters of the stencil-plate only.

-In fact, the design is based on the very popular Clarendon Bold type, published in 1845 by Thorowgood & Co., London.
+In fact, the design is based on the very popular bold Clarendon typeface, published in 1845 by Thorowgood & Co., London.

-So I see this design as an early but very close model of the later US-American Roman stencil type.
+So I see this design as an early but very close model of the later US Roman stencil typeface.

-If you like the later design (Reeses abustable or interlocking stencils) have a look to my Vtg Stencil US No. 2 font.
+If you like the later design (Reeses abustable or interlocking stencils) have a look at the Vtg Stencil US No. 2 font.